oracle/coherence-operator/index.md

   even killing, the containers running the software.
 The operator provides everything required to do this for Coherence.
 Keep in mind that these health checks cause frequent `MemberJoined` and `MemberLeft` events to happen.
-If these evnents refer to something like `OracleCoherenceK8sPodChecker`, they are normal and be safely ignored.
+If these events refer to something like `OracleCoherenceK8sPodChecker`, they are normal and be safely ignored.